betulozmaral/betulozmaral/README.md

 🎓 I'm Betül, a senior computer engineering student with a keen interest in frontend development and UI design.
 I'm passionate about creating and implementing user-friendly and visually appealing interfaces that make a positive impact on people's lives.

-💻 Currently, I'm honing my skills by working on school projects and taking part in coding challenges.
+💻 Currently, I'm honing my skills by working on school projects.
 I like experimenting with technologies like Svelte and React Js, and I'm excited to explore the ever-evolving world of web development.

 🎨 When I'm not coding, you can find me wandering through art museums and galleries, appreciating the diverse perspectives and emotions that art evokes.